rust-lang/rfcs/text/0000-debugger-visualizer.md

 Secondly, there's also been interest within the community of supporting binary crate packages.
 That is, compiling crates to rlibs, and then passing around rlibs directly and not rebuilding the entire library.
-Having to ensure that `.natvis` files are always passed along with rlibs as well could become very difficult especially when other debugger visualizations also become supported such as GDB's debugger scripts and WinDbg's JavaScript debugger scripts.
+Having to ensure that Natvis files are always passed along with rlibs as well could become very difficult especially when other debugger visualizations also become supported such as GDB's debugger scripts and WinDbg's JavaScript debugger scripts.
 Packaging these sorts of things in the `rmeta` for an `rlib` is simple, reliable and seems like the "right" thing to do here.

-Another change that would need to be made here is to add a new field to the `CrateInfo` type, `pub debugger_visualizers: FxHashSet<DebuggerVisualizerFile>`.
-This will allow the Rust compiler to query the list of visualizer files being added for a specific crate.
-The compiler will then be responsible for collecting the set of visualizer files that were previously encoded and stored in the `CrateMetadata` for a given crate dependency, will be decoded and have the contents written to a new file in the `target` directory.
-In the case of Natvis, the path of this new file will be what is passed to the `/NATVIS` linker flag.
+The Rust compiler will be responsible for collecting the entire set of visualizer files that were specified via the `#![debugger_visualizer]` attribute across all transitive crate dependencies and embedding them in the `.debug_gdb_scripts` section for a pretty printer or passing them to the `/NATVIS` MSVC linker flag.
-For example, in a debug build, the contents of the `.natvis` files that were encoded in the crate metadata will be written to new files in a temp directory where they will be included from.
-Each visualizer file that is written will have a new name to ensure it is unique across visualizer files for all crates.
+For example, in the case of a Natvis file, the contents of the Natvis files that were specified will be written to new files in a temp directory where they will be included from.
+The path of these files in the temp directory is what will be passed to the `/NATVIS` MSVC linker flag.

 # Drawbacks
 [drawbacks]: #drawbacks